How to Make a Wrap Skirt Using a Long Wrap Skirt Pattern

-Make an adorable wrap skirt pattern with ties when you follow along with our how-to video.
+Struggling with wrap skirt patterns?
+Learn how to make an adorable wrap skirt with ties when you follow along with our how-to video.

 We are adding the pattern to your Sewing Patterns.